tlin23/METPOLE_AI/DESIGN.md

 ## 4. Data Handling Details

 - **Read-only mode**: sqlite-web should be started with `--read-only`.
-- **Row limit**: sqlite-web’s max results per page set to 500 (either via config/flag, or documented for admin users).
+- **Row limit**: sqlite-web's max results per page set to 500 (either via config/flag, or documented for admin users).
 - **Exports**: sqlite-web supports CSV, JSON, XLSX for results; no data ever leaves unless explicitly exported by an admin.
 - **Session handling**: Only authenticated (and if possible, authorized) sessions can see or interact with sqlite-web.
 - **No sensitive data**: All columns are deemed safe for admin viewing.